 At a Glance

-Stream restoration enhances stability and habitat to stream while restoring peace of mind to residents concerned about steep, inaccessible, eroding banks.
+Restoration enhances stability and habitat of stream while re-establishing peace of mind to residents concerned about steep, inaccessible, eroding banks.

 The Upper Christina River is one of only a handful of trout streams within the state of Delaware.
 With its headwaters in three states–Maryland, Pennsylvania, and Delaware–the Upper Christina River watershed presents unique challenges when it comes to managing water quality.